TOP

 Grand Bassin

-Located slightly upstream of the Bras de la Plaine, Grand Bassin is an isolated ilet in a mini-cirque surrounded by imposing ramparts.
+Located slightly upstream of the Bras de la Plaine, Grand Bassin is an isolated island in a mini-cirque surrounded by imposing ramparts.
 Sometimes nicknamed the "little Mafate", this classic hiking spot on Réunion Island is a jewel of the Hauts region's heritage, offering visitors the chance to step back in time and take a trip in and out of time.
 This atypical

 Hell-Bourg is one of France's most beautiful villages, located in the Salazie cirque on Réunion Island.
 At an altitude of around 930 metres, the village was built around disused thermal baths and has retained its typical Creole charm.
 The village of Hell-Bourg is well worth a visit.
-As well as being designated one of the Most Beautiful Villages in France
+As well as being designated one of the Most Beautiful Villages in France since

 The Anse Des Cascades